bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 * For this exercise, we will use the main Galaxy server.
 Using a web browser, open the following URL: [https://usegalaxy.org/](https://usegalaxy.org/)

-While you can run Galaxy jobs without creating an account, features and number of jobs that can be executed at once will be limited.
+The types of jobs you can run without registering on the main Galaxy instance are limited.
 We should therefore create an account.

-* On the top menu, click on "User" > "Register"
+* On the top menu, click on "Login or Register".

-* Fill the email, password and public name boxes, and click on "Submit"

-* Click on "Return to the home page."
+* Click on "Don't have an account?
+Register here.", fill your account information, and validate your email address.

-* You are now logged in as a Galaxy user.
+* Once you are logged in as a Galaxy user, you're ready to go.
 For this exercise, we’ll use subsets of data from the Illumina BodyMap 2.0 project, from human adrenal gland tissues.
 The sampled reads are paired-end 50bp that map mostly to a 500Kb region of chromosome 19, positions 3-3.5 million (chr19:3000000:3500000). (source: https://usegalaxy.org/u/jeremy/p/galaxy-rna-seq-analysis-exercise)

 * Import the following two FASTQ files in your user space.
 To do so:
     * Use Get Data > Upload File from the tool section